KSU-SWE6733-Spring2023-Team3/development-project/__deliverables/Sprint2/README.md

 ## Pair programming

-Pair programming was done throughout various sessions, although
+Pair programming was done throughout various sessions.
+One example of such can be seen designing the matching algorithm.

+[The Pair Programming Session](https://kennesawedu-my.sharepoint.com/:v:/g/personal/cneighb3_students_kennesaw_edu/ERQfaCaUEahJhKWvjdxrrmIBM5_mRclltf--W1vw7IXOcg?email=eallmann%40students.kennesaw.edu) was shared by direct access.
+If you have trouble viewing, please let us know and we will send a link directly.

 ## Test-first